-Between 4 years to retirement and retirement, the allocation to Corporate Bond funds is reduced and an allocation to Cash funds is introduced.
-The final allocation at retirement has a 25% allocation to cash, helping members to take 25% of their fund value as cash at retirement.
+Between 4 years to retirement and retirement, the allocation to Corporate Bond funds is reduced and an allocation to cash funds is introduced.
+The final allocation at retirement has a 25% allocation to cash, helping Members to take 25% of their fund value as cash at retirement.

-The Trustee believes that the Clerical Medical Blackrock Balanced Lifestyle strategy is in the best interests of members.
-For members who are furthest retirement, their contributions will be invested mainly in funds that have a higher expected return (and higher expected risk or volatility).
-As a member approaches retirement that expected risk is reduced by diversifying into lower risk assets.
-The objective is to smooth the volatility of members' funds as they approach retirement.

-Exposing members' investments to very high levels of volatility up to retirement would not be appropriate, because this could mean members are at risk of losing a large proportion of their savings just before retirement should market conditions deteriorate.
+The Trustee believes that the Clerical Medical Blackrock Balanced Lifestyle strategy is in the best interests of Members.
+For Members who are furthest from retirement, their investments will be made mainly into funds that have a higher expected return (and higher expected risk or volatility).
+As a Member approaches retirement that expected risk is reduced by diversifying into lower risk assets.
+The objective is to smooth the volatility of Members' funds as they approach retirement.
+Exposing Members' investments to very high levels of volatility up to retirement would not be appropriate, because this could mean Members are at risk of losing a large proportion of their savings just before retirement should market conditions deteriorate.

-The Trustee expects the overall lifestyling mechanism to help members achieve a moderate income level in retirement (as defined by the PLSA) whilst reducing the risk of investment loss as the member approaches retirement.
+The Trustee expects the overall lifestyling mechanism to help Members achieve a moderate income level in retirement (as defined by the PLSA) whilst reducing the risk of investment loss as the Member approaches retirement.

 The underlying funds are primarily managed by BlackRock.
 The investment manager is responsible for determining the balance between the different kinds of investments within each asset class.
 In line with the Trustee's risk management policies, the fund is daily dealt.

-The fees payable by members who are invested in the Clerical Medical BlackRock Balanced Lifestyle Strategy are equal to an ongoing charges figure ("OCF") of 0.5% p.a..
+The fees payable by Members who are invested in the Clerical Medical BlackRock Balanced Lifestyle Strategy are equal to an ongoing charges figure ("OCF") of 0.5% p.a..
 This is inclusive of investment and administration charges.
 This is below the default cap of 0.75% p.a..
 Trading costs are included in the Chair Statement and taken into consideration when strategic or fund changes are discussed by the Trustee.